usashiki/sine/README.md

 ### Architecture

 Sine uses [`flutter_redux`](https://pub.dev/packages/flutter_redux) for state management with [`redux_persist`](https://pub.dev/packages/redux_persist) for persistence.
+The state is stored in `AppState`, which is serialized to JSON and persisted on disk.

 The directory structure of `lib/` is as follows:

 - `containers/` - the container components, eg widgets that subscribe to state provided by Redux and typically wrap a presentation widget which presents state data (unrelated to [`Container`](https://api.flutter.dev/flutter/widgets/Container-class.html))
-- `models/` - the underlying data models, all of which should be JSON-serializable
+- `models/` - the underlying data models, all of which are JSON-serializable
 - `presentation/` - the presentation components, eg widgets that render state data, typically provided by a container widget
 - `redux/` - the Redux constructs, eg actions and reducers